abizermamnoon/county-level-winner-of-2016-election/Abizer.md

 ![](Abizer_files/figure-gfm/unnamed-chunk-18-1.png)<!-- -->

-**Cluster impact on fares:** Based on the graph above, fares in cluster 2 are on average 5 dollars higher.
-At first glance, it seems that the obvious advice would be not to call an uber if an individual is in cluster 2, however, when we look at a map of where cluster 2 is mainly situated, we can see that the pickup points are mostly at LaGuardia Airport and John F. Kennedy Airport.
+**Cluster impact on fares:** Based on the graph above, fares in Queens are on average 5 dollars higher.
+At first glance, it seems that the obvious advice would be not to call an uber if an individual is in cluster Queens, however, when we look at a map of Queens, we can see that the pickup points are mostly at LaGuardia Airport and John F.
+Kennedy Airport.
 Uber fare prices tend to be higher at airports, according to InsideHook (Your Uber Ride from the Airport May Get More Expensive.
 Here’s Why. - InsideHook).
 There are additional pickup and dropoff fees associated with specific airports, and supply and demand factors will also lead to increased fare prices.
 However, it would still be wise to take other forms of transportation such as train or bus to minimize cost.

 **Analysis**